‘With artificial intelligence, we are summoning the demon.’

 The Golden Mean Word in that chapter is “Egypt”.
 The etymology of “Egypt” lands back at “Ptah” Egypt’s Creator-God or Craftsman Demiurge.
 Ptah is Egypt’s version of the earlier Sumerian Creator-God, Enki.
 Emit Archer (spoiler alert) is Enki’s modern day Avatar.

-The randomly used Golden Mean Word in the Golden Mean Chapter of the US6 Hexology identifies the novel’s protagonist precisely.
+The randomly used Golden Mean Word in the Golden Mean Chapter of the US6 Hexalogy identifies the novel’s protagonist precisely.

 Once the editing is final, I will conduct similar mathematically-based searches for unintentional patterns or just other weird ass coincidences.